Iran's Khamenei warns of government divisions after rial plunge

 His comments touched on divisions between Iranian government agencies and political factions exacerbated by the rial's fall over the past several weeks, fanning an atmosphere of crisis in the world's No. 5 oil-exporting state.

-"The country's officials should know and accept their responsibilities and not blame each other," Khamenei said in a televised speech in the northeastern city of Bojnourd.
-"They should be united and sympathize with each other."
+"The country's officials should know and accept their responsibilities and not blame each other," Khamenei said in a televised speech in the northeastern c i ty of Bojnourd.
+"They should be united and sympathise with each other."

-The rial plunged some 35 percent in the free market to a record low against the U.S. dollar over the 10 days to October 2, reflecting a decline in Iran's oil income wrought by tightened sanctions imposed over its disputed nuclear program.
+The rial plunged some 35 percent in the free market to a record low against the U.S. dollar over the 10 days to Oct.
+2, reflecting a decline in Iran's oil income wrought by tightened sanctions imposed over its disputed nuclear programme.

 Iranian savers have rushed to convert their rials into hard currency, and riot police briefly clashed with crowds protesting against the rial's slide near Tehran's Grand Bazaar last week.